Left Wing Extremism

 Many remote areas of the country still lack basic facilities like roads, water etc and there is no sign of development.
-These regions are mineral rich regions of the country along with socio-economic problems contributed towards the rise of naxalism in India.
-These factors can be broadly categorise as follows:
+These regions are mineral-rich regions of the country along with socio-economic problems contributed towards the rise of Naxalism in India.
+These factors can be broadly categorised as follows:

 · Inability of political authority in India to provide avenues for structural uplift to the deprived sections of society in the affected states.

 · Lack of political participation by the tribal community.

 |Economic Factors:||· Poverty and economic inequality and underdevelopment in the naxal affected regions.